mangled/MangledMud/readme.md

     Use the WHO command to find out who is currently active.

-The Wizard player is always defined, you connect as them by typing (assumming an original database):
+The Wizard player is always defined, you connect as them by typing (assuming an original database):

     > connect wizard potrzebie